 - Dorothy J. Killam Professor - Brenda Milner, PhD, eminent researcher recognized as the founder of cognitive neuroscience (since 1993).

-Recognizing the contribution of the Killam Trusts to our academic mission, The Neuro selects junior and senior faculty members to be honored as Killam Scholars for a period of five years.
+Recognizing the contribution of the Killam Trusts to our academic mission, The Neuro selects junior and senior faculty members to be honored as Killam Laureates for a period of five years.

 Dorothy J Killam Lecture